 Who’s it for: PC gamers who need a fast monitor to match a monster gaming rig.

 Why we picked the Predator X27:

-While Predator monitors have consistently been some of the best gaming options, the 27-inch X27 really goes out of its way to offer a great display complete with G-Sync, HDR, and a screen that you can overclock to a 144Hz refresh rate with the right connections.
+While Predator monitors have consistently been some of the best 4k monitors for gaming, the 27-inch X27 really goes out of its way to offer a great display complete with G-Sync, HDR, and a screen that you can overclock to a 144Hz refresh rate with the right connections.
 We were also very impressed with its brightness of up to 1,000 nits, and our testing also showed strong color accuracy over a wide gamut.

 The X27 also makes sure that you have access to all the ports you may need, including two downstream USB-A 3.0, USB-A 3.0 upstream, USB-B, HDMI, and DisplayPort — though sadly no USB-C. The menu joystick and buttons, located on the back of the monitor, allow you to make adjustments and turn on modes like Dark Boost to further customize your experience.

-If resolution is important to you, the X27 offers a 4K experience without giving up too much on refresh rate and other key gaming specs, making it a particularly solid choice.
+If resolution is important to you, theoffers a 4K experience without giving up too much on refresh rate and other key gaming specs, making it a particularly solid choice.

 Best budget gaming monitor: Samsung CRG5

 Why you should buy this: It’s a 144Hz, 1080p display with a gorgeous curvature and FreeSync 2 support.
 You’ll find it hard to match at this price.